rbmanez/Prosper-IT-Consulting-Internship/README.md

 #### List of Technologies Used
 - C# ASP.Net MVC
 - HTML
-- Azure DevOps
+- Git and Team Foundation Server (Source Control)
-- Visual Studio 2017
+- Azure DevOps (Project Management)
-- Git and Team Foundation Server
+- Visual Studio 2017 (Code Editor)

 #### 1. What is the issue?
 This user story had an issue with `Job` object's `ShiftTimes` property's CRUD functionality.
 Its `Edit` and `Details` view were throwing errors.